cfinn8822/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wf8aZ2w.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

-15)Now its time to install osTicket v1.15.8.Download osTicket from the installtion files folder.Extract and copy the "upload" folder to C:\\inetub\wwwroot.Rename "upload" file to "osTicket".{Name has to be "osTicket" spelled exactly the same or at the end of lab you will get a 404 error}.
+15)Now its time to install osTicket v1.15.8.Download osTicket from the installtion files folder.Extract and copy the "upload" folder to C:\\inetub\wwwroot.Rename "upload" file to "osTicket".

+ - Name has to be "osTicket" spelled exactly the same or at the end of lab you will get a 404 error at the end of lab.

 -Reload the IIS again.

-16)On the IIS page go to sites->default->os ticket- on the right side of page ,click "Browse *80".
+16)On the IIS page go to sites->default->osTicket- on the right side of page ,click "Browse *80".

 <img src="https://i.imgur.com/G883nNR.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

--Some extensions are not enabled on the OS Ticket browser.
+-Some extensions are not enabled on the osTicket browser.

 <img src="https://i.imgur.com/XWbtyB6.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>

--To enable the extensions-Go back to the IIS,sites->default->os ticket- double click PHP Manager-Click"Enable or Disable an extension.
+-To enable the extensions-Go back to the IIS,sites->default->osTicket- double click PHP Manager-Click"Enable or Disable an extension.

 <img src="https://i.imgur.com/Nbo8wOL.png.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>